Hugh Wilson (New Zealand botanist): Banks Peninsula PNAP

 The Department of Lands and Survey had a programme, known as the Protected Natural Areas Programme (PNAP), of identifying and protecting examples of plant life, animals, ecosystems and landscape features that make New Zealand unique.
 The PNAP was established in 1983, and the country was divided into 268 ecological districts, grouped into 85 ecological regions.
 Banks Peninsula was one of those regions, with Port Hills, Herbert and Akaroa making up its three districts.

 Wilson started fieldwork on Banks Peninsula and Kaitorete Spit in September 1983.
 He established a 1000-yard grid-point system and surveyed a 6 m x 6 m sample plot at each site.
 That way, 1331 plots were surveyed over a five-year period.
 While the work had been supported by the Koiata Botanical Trust, DOC realised that it was directly relevant to their aims, and asked Wilson to write the Banks Peninsula PNAP report.
 The report was the 21st in the series and published in 1992.

 Hinewai Reserve

 Hinewai Reserve is a private nature reserve on Banks Peninsula.
-It started off as a 109 ha block of farmland bought by the Maurice White Native Forest Trust in September 1987 and is now 1230 ha of gorse and regenerating native bush.
+It started off as a 109 ha block of farmland bought by the Maurice White Native Forest Trust in September 1987 and is now 1600 ha of gorse and regenerating native bush.
 Wilson identified the land as suitable for the trust's aims during his PNAP work.
 He has been managing the reserve since its purchase.

 In popular culture

 Wilson is featured in the film Earth Whisperers/Papatuanuku.

 In 2010, Wilson was interviewed for the feature-length documentary film Queen of the Sun.

 In 2019, Wilson was the subject for the short documentary film "Fools and Dreamers: Regenerating a Native Forest".

+In 2025, Wilson was interviewed by ecologist Adam Forbes about the restoration of native forest at Hinewai Reserve.